harrykhlo/rugby_club/README.md

   - User's personal details.

 - Route of Member Page
-  The member page is at /member of the site.
+  The member page is at /member?memberid=`<member id>` of the site.
+The member id from the login page is required to be given in the form of a GET request.

 ## Member Update Personal Detail Page (is entered from member page)